dougeby/IntuneDocs/intune-user-help/sign-in-to-the-company-portal.md

 ms.collection: M365-identity-device-management
 ---

-# How do I sign in to the Company Portal app? <!--User Story 1132123-->
+# Sign in to Company Portal and Microsoft Intune app <!--User Story 1132123-->

-You use the Company Portal app to access your company resources, like email and business apps.
-There are two main ways that you can sign in to the Company Portal:
+There are two ways to sign in to the Company Portal and Microsoft Intune apps:

-* Using your work email address and password
+* Sign in with your work email address and password.
-* Signing in from another device
+* Sign in from another device.

-Even though the following pictures are for iOS, the process is virtually identical for your Android and Windows devices.

-## Signing in with your email address and password
+## Sign in with your email address and password
+The following steps show screenshots from the Company Portal for iOS.
+These instructions are the same for other device platforms and for the Microsoft Intune app.

-1. Open the Company Portal app on your device and tap **Sign In**.
+1. Open the app on your device and tap **Sign In**.

    ![The Company Portal sign in page, with an icon of a person in front of a graphical representation of a website.
 Underneath is the text "Get access to company resources and keep them secure," and the "Sign in" button.
 A link at the bottom leads to Microsoft Privacy and Cookies information.](/intune-user-help/media/cp_ios_aad_signin_after_1804_001.png)

-   Don't have the Company Portal app?
-Find out how to install and download it for [iOS](install-and-sign-in-to-the-intune-company-portal-app-ios.md) or [Android](install-the-company-portal-app-android.md).

 2. Enter your **Work or school account** and tap **Next**.